Valerius3024/FIX10_Group25/README.md

 -----------------IMPORTANT--------------------

 !!!WARNING!!!
-Don't push gitignore or configuration.properties files
+Don't push gitignore or configuration.properties
+Your reviewer is your pair.
+You should choose your pair as pull request reviewer.

 Git Steps